iFixit/formy/readme.md

 <details><summary><strong>Custom validation</strong></summary>

-Adding custom validation to your form fields works exactly as you expect.
+Adding custom validation to your form fields follows this simple model:

 1. Declare your constraint.
 Ex: This input can't start with the letter 'z'.